-The primary duty of the Network Services (NS) team is oversight of UCM’s infrastructure (voice and data), which includes all the hardware, software, cabling, and services that makes up the voice and data network infrastructure.
+The primary duty of the Network Services (NS) team is oversight of UCM’s infrastructure (voice and data), which includes all the hardware, software, cabling, and services that make up the voice and data network infrastructure.
 NS has specific responsibilities for network connections at the core, building and workstation levels, Internet connectivity, switches, routers, telephones (land lines, VOIP, and cellular), Wi-Fi, access points, and the software utilized by each component.

 Technical Services (TS) team is responsible for the server farm, storage environment, network operations center, and core applications associated with network connectivity and authentication.
 In addition, the TS team has responsibilities for data backups, active monitoring of systems, security, access, and the general well-being of servers.
 TS has oversight of enterprise servers as well as specifically identified departmental servers to include operating systems, hardware, patches, upgrades, permissions, access, and system defined availability.